yeKcim/my_nautilus_scripts/README.md

 ## I need

 * easy way to copy and adapt script for another need
-* notifications (dependency errors or mime-type not supported)
+* notifications (write access error, dependency errors or not supported mime-type)
 * mime-type check with `file --mime-type -b "$input" | cut -d "/" -f2` (or f1 or no cut…) not ~~${arg##*.}~~ or ~~mimetype -bM "$arg"~~)
 * all texts in english (translations are difficult to maintain)
 * output ≠ input, never erase input!